openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 * Make sure when you sub in your Nightscout URL you do not include a "/" at the end of the URL
 * Check your profile.json and make sure it really matches the example - chances are there's a stray character in there.
 * Also check your pumpprofile.json and autotune.json - if it worked once or twice but then stopped working, it may have a bad file copy.
 If needed, follow Steps 3-E and 3-F again to re-copy a good profile.json to pumpprofile.json and autotune.json again.
+* If you got an error message about  file not found when running step 4 then try typing in the line of text manually rather than copy and paste as copy and paste can add/remove spaces without you noticing.
 * If VM is already set up, and you are returning to your VM for another session of autotune, double-check that your VM timezone matches your pump: `sudo dpkg-reconfigure tzdata`
 * Invalid calculations may be due to the locale settings of your VM (correct settings are `en_US.utf-8` or another locale that uses `.` as the decimal separator).
 An easy way to overcome such a problem is to add `env LANG=en_US.UTF-8` in front of your command for running autotune, it should look like this: `env LANG=en_US.UTF-8 oref0-autotune --dir=~/myopenaps --ns-host=https://mynightscout.azurewebsites.net --start-date=YYYY-MM-DD`
 * Did you turn on Nightscout authentication with the setting `AUTH_DEFAULT_ROLES`?
 Currently Autotune will only work with the `readable` setting.
 See [issue #397](https://github.com/openaps/oref0/issues/397) in Github.